WorkSpaceMan/jxp/docs/special.md

 ## We always encrypt passwords

-You should note that if you send through anything called "password", it will automatically encrypt using bcrypt, unless you send the parameter `password_override=1`.
+If you send anything called `password`, it is encrypted with bcrypt automatically.
+The query parameter `password_override=1` skips hashing but **requires an admin user** (for setting a pre-computed hash).

 ## Reflection/navel gazing